In Stock

 Black Currant (Ribes nigrum)

-Black currant is a hardy, self-fertile deciduous shrub grown for its rich, dark purple berries and vigorous growth.
-It produces strong canes in the first year, with fruit developing on second-year wood.
+Black Currant is a hardy, self-fertile deciduous shrub valued for its rich, dark purple-black berries and vigorous growth.
+It sends up strong new canes in the first year, which bear fruit in their second and third years before being removed.
 In spring, clusters of pale-yellow flowers appear, followed by berries that ripen in early summer.

-Thriving in cool, temperate, and arid climates, black currants benefit from winter chill to fruit reliably.
-Plant bare-rooted canes from autumn to winter while dormant, allowing roots to establish before spring growth.
+Thriving in cool, temperate, and arid climates, black currants benefit from a winter chill to fruit reliably.
+Plant bare-rooted canes from the end of autumn to early spring while the plant is dormant, allowing roots to establish before growth resumes.

-These compact shrubs typically grow to around 1 m high and 60 cm wide, making them well-suited to home gardens.
-They grow best in full sun to part shade, with protection from hot winds and rich, well-drained soil (pH 6–6.5).
-Though tolerant of heavier soils, drainage must be good.
+These compact shrubs typically grow to around 1 metre high and 60 cm wide, making them a great choice for any gardener.
+They perform best in full sun to part shade with rich, well-drained soil (pH 6–6.5) and require greater protection from hot, damaging winds than other currants.
+Although tolerant of heavier soils, ensuring good drainage is essential for healthy growth.

 Where to Plant

-• Converted lawns/compacted ground: Use cardboard as a barrier, then layer compost and mulch, planting directly into the surface.
+Converted lawn or compacted ground: Use cardboard as a barrier, then layer compost and mulch, planting directly into the surface.

 1. Soak bare-rooted canes for 1–2 hours.